amirhosseinNouri/todo_list/README.md

 # Todo list

-To ses the result : https://todo-list.amirhosseinnr.vercel.app
+To see the result : https://todo-list.amirhosseinnr.vercel.app